 Booking Programs With Us

-The British Columbia Waterfowl Society offers a discount andprograms for those wanting to learn about the Sanctuary's birds and the Sanctuary itself.
-Tours are provided by staff and senior volunteers.
-Birding groups, nature clubs, and school classes qualify for our programs.
+The British Columbia Waterfowl Society offers programs for those wanting to learn about the Sanctuary's birds and the Sanctuary itself.
+Tours are provided by staff and senior volunteers..

 Visit our School Programs page for descriptions of program themes and a general outline of the nature tours.